 The current generation of learners, most of whom are digital natives, regularly consume engaging content via the internet, TV and handheld electronic devices.
 This norm changes the way children interact with content and understand information.
-To reach today’s learners, OWIS educators must adapt their teaching practices and methods to include a variety of strategies that actively engage and genuinely reach learners in meaningful ways.
+To actively engage and genuinely reach learners in meaningful ways, OWIS educators adapt their teaching methods and practices to include a variety of strategies.

-Here are nine of the teaching strategies our educators use at different points of time to facilitate active participation and guide your children in their learning journeys.
-Teachers may use one or more of these methods as they choose the strategies that work best for their students, classrooms, curricula and objectives.
+Here are nine types of teaching strategies our educators use at different points of time to facilitate active participation and guide your children in their learning journeys.
+Teachers may use one or more of these methods of teaching as they choose the strategies that work best for their students, classrooms, curricula and objectives.

 1. Inquiry-Based Model